-They identify problems such as waste left in blocks of flats and bin areas, fly-tipping, dog fouling, littering graffiti, overgrown vegetation, etc and report this to the appropriate organization to deal with.
-They also ensure that Council tenants’ gardens are maintained to an acceptable standard.
+They identify problems such as waste left in blocks of flats and bin areas, fly tipping, dog fouling, littering, graffiti, overgrown vegetation, etc., and report this to the appropriate organisation to deal with.
+They also ensure that council tenants’ gardens are maintained to an acceptable standard.

 The Neighbourhood Rangers try to identify the person responsible and deal with it informally, or, where necessary, by legal enforcement.
 For instance, they can issue Fixed Penalty Notices for littering and dog fouling.
 They work closely with colleagues from the Neighbourhoods Team, particularly with their partner Estate and Neighbourhood Officers to take action against tenants who have broken the requirement of their tenancy agreements, for instance, by dumping waste or allowing their gardens to fall into an unacceptable condition.